zeiss-microscopy/OAD/Machine_Learning/README.md

 - Feature Extraction with engineered feature sets followed by PixelClassification using a RandomForrest classifier
 - Use Deep Neural networks for segmentation.
-- for detailed information please see: **[Feature Extractors](../Machine_Learning/Feature_Extractors/feature_extractors.md)**
+- for detailed information please see: [Feature Extractors](../Machine_Learning/Feature_Extractors/feature_extractors.md)
 - the following lines always refer to the RandomForest classifier only.

 ### What Implementation of the RandomForest is used by Intellesis

-- Intellesis is using the following open.source implentation: **[scikit-learn - Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier)**
+- Intellesis is using the following open.source implentation: [scikit-learn - Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier)
-- except for the number of estimators (=25) Intellesis used the default values
+- except for the number of estimators (= 25) Intellesis used the default values

-### How does a RandomForest work
+### How does a RandomForest Classifier work

 - Each decision tree in the forest considers a subset of features when forming “questions” and only has access to a subset set of the training data
 - this increases diversity in the forest leading to more robust overall predictions and the name ‘Random Forest.’